ray-project/ray/doc/source/tutorial.rst

   # Fetch the final aggregate result.
   print(ray.get(data))

-The above code finishes by outputting a list, whose single element is a numpy array of size 1000.
+The above code finishes by outputting a list, whose single remaining element is a numpy array of size 1000.
 This final array is the sum element-wise of the 100 randomized numpy arrays:

 .. code-block:: python